snarlferb/u/README.md

   Kerning is the process of adjusting the spacing/relative positions between specific pairs of characters to improve the overall appearance and readability of text.

-  All glyphs have a width (sometimes called an advance width), this is the distance from the origin of the current glyph to the right edge of the glyph, and this width is also called the right side bearing.
-  The horizontal distance between the origin and the leftmost edge of the glyph is called the left side bearing (it may be negative, positive or zero), the horizontal origin is where the glyph will start being drawn.
+  All glyphs have a width.
+This is the distance from the origin of the current glyph to the right edge of the glyph, and this width is also called the right side bearing.
+The horizontal distance between the origin and the leftmost edge of the glyph is called the left side bearing (it may be negative, positive or zero), the horizontal origin is where the glyph will start being drawn (will illustrate more below).

-  The bounding box of a glyph is the smallest rectangle that can completely enclose the glyph.
+  The bounding box of a glyph is the smallest rectangle that can completely enclose the glyph (without touching).
   It is usually an array of [4] = ...
   - xMin: The leftmost point of the glyph (analogous to lbearing)
   - xMax: The rightmost point of the glyph (analogous to rbearing)